nileshk/truedolist/README.markdown

 True Do List
 ============

-This is a simple todo list application written using Django and jQuery.
+This is a simple todo list web application written using Django and jQuery.
 The back end exposes JSON services.
-The UI mostly JavaScript calling those services (no use of Django templates at the moment and only a small amount of static HTML).
+The UI is mostly JavaScript calling those services (no use of Django templates at the moment and only a small amount of static HTML).

 It is currently a work in progress.
-However, it is fully functional at the moment.
+However, it is functional at the moment, though lacking some polish.
 I am in the middle of developing the "label" feature.
 And the JSON services could probably be made more RESTful and the API for is subject to change.

 Why another todo list?
 ----------------------